MZshnik/MZscript/docs/DOCS.md

 - ### $elif
 > $else but with conditione like $if
 - ### $else
 $else uses for say to code what if $if return False, we go to block of $else.
-You dont see, but $else is $elif[True] in the library code.
+You dont see, but $else is $elif[true] in the library code.
 If $if return True - code from block $else to $endif disappear.
 It is works with $elif but if $elif return False - all block from $if to $endif disappears.
 - ### $endif
 Needs for end $if block.
 If you write $if - you need to write after him $endif.
 Its necessary.